UBC-MDS/DSCI_524_Group_18/README.md

 The output is a simple dataframe with two columns: feature (variable name) and VIF (VIF value).

 **scipy.stats.linregress**
-_Scipy_'s is another necessary package for this collinearity tool.
+Scipy is a necessary package for this collinearity tool.
 This package conducts linear regression using `linregress` and provides necessary statistical information, including r-squared.
 For more information on the package, please see the following [documentation](https://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.stats.linregress.html).

+**Pandas**
+Pandas is another necessary package for this collinearity tool.
+This package conducts linear regression using `corr` and provides necessary statistical information, including r-squared values.
+The output is a DataFrame in the shape of a correlation matrix.
+For more information on the package, please see the following [documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html)).

 **Altair**
 _Altair_ is a popular plotting package.
 It provides the necessary tools to create the heatmap for the collinearity tool.
 For more information on Altair and heatmaps, please refer to this [example](https://altair-viz.github.io/gallery/simple_heatmap.html).